-To answer in short: The word “gospel” means “good news.”
+The short answer is: The word “gospel” means“good news.”
 It’s the good news message that mankind can be saved from the penalty of their sin and receive eternal life in Heaven with God through the death, burial, and resurrection of the Lord Jesus Christ.
-Though the word “gospel” means “good news”, there are many so-called gospels in the world that are anything but good news.
+Though the word “gospel” means “good news,” there are many so-called gospels in the world that are anything but good news.

-These so-called gospels from different religions require their followers to obey a strict list of do’s and don’ts.
-These requirements bring people into bondage, and leave them hopeless in the end.
+These so-called gospels from different religions require their followers to obey a strict list of “dos and don’ts.”
+These requirements bring people into bondage and leave them hopeless in the end.
 It’s not very good news for someone to tell you, “You just do your very best, and after you do your very best for the rest of your life, then maybe, just maybe, you’ll be worthy to go to Heaven.”
-That leaves a person living a life of doubt as to whether they’re ever good enough.
+That leaves people living a life of doubt as to whether they’re ever good enough.

 The only true gospel is that which we find in the Bible.
 Let’s consider this in a bit more detail, shall we?
 I’m sure you’ve heard the terms “Salvation” or “Saved” before.